 Oh, autumn in Porto!
 This time of year is one of our favorites to walk in downtown Porto with no purpose other than looking at autumn sunlight caressing the buildings, streets, and people’s faces, comforting them while the first cold and rainy days arrive.
 Words can’t really fully describe how good it feels to be in Porto this time of the year.
-So grab your hat and coat and come to Porto!
+So grab your hat and coat and join us on our tour of Porto!
 Here are our favorite things to do in Porto in October.

 What to do in Porto in October

-#1 Visit some of the most instagrammable places during autumn in Porto
+#1 Visit some of the most instagrammable places in Porto

 Porto is filled with great iconic locales – Avenida dos Aliados, Ribeira, Torre dos Clérigos – but there are also plentiful lesser-known spots that are just as instagrammable as the classics.
 Here are our top 7 picks for must-have Instagram shots in Porto.